 Sharia Law, also known as the Law of Islam, covers a vast array of topics.
-Most legal codes deal only with public behaviour, however, Sharia Law also covers private beliefs and behaviour.
+Most legal codes deal only with public behavior, however, Sharia Law also covers private beliefs and behavior.
 It can be considered the most intrusive and strict form of legal justice in the world and is especially oppressing towards women.

 There are four primary schools of Sharia law that vary in severity:

 Hanbali: Considered the most conservative school of thought.
 It is used in both Saudi Arabia and some states in North Nigeria.